maevecrossan/byte-battles/README.md

 #### Colour Palette

-This is an overview of all the colours used in this project.
-Every colour combination received at minimum an AA rating.
+Following is an overview of all the colours used in this project.
+Every colour combination received a minimum of an AA rating.
 ![A screenshot of the contrast grid showing the colours used in the project.](docs/contrast-grid-overview-1.png)

 > **Note:** A detailed breakdown of the colours used together can be found in the testing section